bugmancx/the_collector/README.md

 ## Installation Instructions

-1. Copy the directory "the_collector" into your minecraft world save's "datapack" directory.
+1. Copy the directory "the_collector" into your minecraft world save's "datapacks" directory.
 2. Load your world and check that the datapack has loaded correctly by issuing the "/datapack list" command.
 3. Check that "[file/the_collector]" is showing up in the list.

+You can also upload the datapack as a zip file.
+Just make sure that there are no extra subdirectories before the pack.mcmeta file.
+(GitHub has a habit of adding this extra directory.)

 ## Bugs